-Do they enjoy sports?
+Does your ADHD child enjoy sports?
 Do they like to draw?
 Do they enjoy building things?
 Use your child’s skills to their advantage!

 Board games are a great way to not only further develop certain skills, such as concentration and executive functioning abilities, but they can also help your child to build connections between families and loved ones alike.
 Below is a list of board games that should be added to your family’s game nights (in no specific order):